As of April 2026 — Women’s rights in Virginia are entering a more actively expansionary phase, following a period of mixed progress.

 - A November 2025 lawsuit alleges widespread disenfranchisement of college students—especially at HBCUs—due to inconsistent address-verification practices.

 - Virginia remains one of only three states with a constitutional lifetime ban on voting for people with felony convictions.
-Only the governor can restore those rights on a case-by-case review.
+Currently, only the governor can restore those rights on a case-by-case review.
+However, a ballot measure in November will let voters decide whether to make the restoration of voting rights automatic upon release from incarceration.

 Education

-Virginia’s education landscape is defined by sharp policy conflicts over transgender student rights, book removals, and the interpretation of “sexually explicit” materials laws.
+Virginia’s education landscape continues to reflect ongoing policy conflicts over transgender student rights, book removals, and the interpretation of “sexually explicit” materials laws.

 - An October 2025 directive ordered the Board of Health to draft statewide rules limiting transgender students’ participation in girls’ sports and access to facilities.